paulrobertlloyd/paulrobertlloyd-content/articles/2013-12-22-redesigning_24_ways.markdown

 </article>
 ```

-If you’re interested in learning more about the front-end code behind _24 ways_, you can view [the repo on GitHub][23].
+If you’re interested in learning more about the front-end code behind ""24 ways"", you can view [the repo on GitHub][23].

 ## Designing in the dark